Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Methodology

 \subsubsection{Wavelet Features}

-\\ For time-series analysis, wavelet analysis is a powerful tool to represent various aspects of non-stationary signals such as trends, discontinuities, and repeated patterns \cite{wavelet_IMU} \cite{waveletbook} \cite{Preece:2009}, which is especially useful in signal compression or noise reduction.
+For time-series analysis, wavelet analysis is a powerful tool to represent various aspects of non-stationary signals such as trends, discontinuities, and repeated patterns \cite{wavelet_IMU} \cite{waveletbook} \cite{Preece:2009}, which is especially useful in signal compression or noise reduction.
 Given its properties, wavelet features have been widely used in accelerometer-based daily living activity analytics \cite{wavelet_IMU}.
-In this work, we used discrete wavelet transform (\textbf{DWT}) and discrete wavelet packet transform (\textbf{DWPT}) as feature extractors, based on which new features were designed to preserve the stroke rehabilitation-related information.
+In this work, we \xic{use} discrete wavelet transform (\textbf{DWT}) and discrete wavelet packet transform (\textbf{DWPT}) as feature extractors, based on which new features were designed to preserve the stroke rehabilitation-related information.
 More details of \textbf{DWT} and \textbf{DWPT} can be found at Appendix \ref{section:DWTDWPT}.

-After applying the \textbf{DWT} and \textbf{DWPT}, VM signals can be transformed to the wavelet coefficients at different decomposition scales.
-Specifically, we used $\mathbf{SAD}$ representation, and its entry $SAD_{j}$ (normalised Sum of Absolute value of DWT coefficients at scale $j$) can preserve the energy of the daily activities at different decomposition scale $j$, where $j\in \{1.1, 1.2,1.3, 1.4, 2,3,4,5,6,7\}$ in this work.
-The technical details of $\mathbf{SAD}$ representation can be found in Appendix \ref{section:waveletfeatures}.
-Through wavelet transformation, the long sequence (e.g., VM data in Fig. \ref{figure:twoTYPESpatient}) can be transformed into compact representation (e.g., $\mathbf{SAD}$ features in Fig. \ref{figure:SADla012la038P}), based on which we further design features for CAHAI score regression.
+After applying the \textbf{DWT} and \textbf{DWPT}, VM signals can be transformed to the wavelet coefficients at different decomposition scales. \xic{In this work, \textbf{DWT} coefficients at scales $\{2, 3, 4, 5, 6, 7\}$ and \textbf{DWPT} at scales $\{1.1, 1.2, 1.3, 1.4\}$ are employed, and the corresponding normalised Sum of Absolute value of the coefficients at different Decomposition scales (referred to as \textbf{SAD} features) are used as new representation.
+Specifically, \textbf{SAD} includes \textbf{DWPT features} defined as